guillermocalvo/resultlib/README.md

 > [!WARNING]
 > This works... until someone passes an invalid ID.
 If `find_pet` returns `NULL`, your code could crash unexpectedly.

-To fix this, you refactor the function to return an error code and use a pointer to "return" the status.
+To fix this, you refactor the function to return an error code and use an [output parameter][OUTPUT_PARAMETERS] to "return" the pet status.

 ![][EXAMPLE_USING_POINTERS]

 It's safer, but also clunky.

 > [!WARNING]
-> What if the pointer is `NULL`?
+> What if the output pointer is `NULL`?
 Should you return a new error code?
 Use `assert`?
 It's starting to feel messy.

 Instead of juggling pointers and error codes, **you should return a Result object**.